defhook/Generated-Readme/generatedREADME.md

   ### NPM and Inquirer

   ## Usage:
-  ### This program provides the foundation and guidance ona professional read me file.
+  ### This program provides the foundation and guidance on a professional read me file.

   ## Contributors:
   ### Alvin Badillo